-The Fort Wayne Community Schools Foundation has been in place for many years but has never been used actively to solicit financial support for the district.
-The Foundation is legally separate from FWCS and is recognized by the IRS as exempt under Section 501(c)(3) of the Internal Revenue Code.
+The Fort Wayne Community Schools Foundation is legally separate from FWCS and is recognized by the IRS as exempt under Section 501(c)(3) of the Internal Revenue Code.
 Its purpose is to generate and distribute financial resources to and for FWCS in support of its Mission and Vision.

 Financial support through the FWCS Foundation is important because of continued funding challenges.
 FWCS is making great progress in improving academic achievement, and the Foundation Board wants to ensure it is adequately funded going forward to continue its success.
-Funds raised will be used to.
-To invest in innovative programs that will further increase academic results.
-The Foundation Board is focused on raising funds for the "b Instrumental" program, which will provide musical instruments to students in 7th grade to use through 12th grade, increased use of technology advancements in music classes, provide music teacher professional development and provide students with small group or individualized instruction and summer camp.
+Funds raised will be used to invest in innovative programs that will further increase academic results.
+The Foundation Board currently is focused on raising funds for the "b Instrumental" program, which will provide musical instruments to students in 7th grade to use through 12th grade.
+It will also provide increased use of technology advancements in music classes, music teacher professional development and small group or individualized instruction and summer camp for students.

 The music will be richer.
 The kids will be inspired.
 And the community will grow in ways never imagined.
 But just as every great symphony, concerto or opera begins with a single note, this program begins with a single contribution.

 With your generous support - and the support of the entire community - we will harness the power of music to make a difference in the lives of thousands of Fort Wayne students.

 The simple act of picking up an instrument and learning to play can have a lifelong impact on a student.
 And not just from a musical perspective.
 Today, more than ever, interaction with the arts can be a critical aspect of a child’s education.

 In fact, it's well documented

 in school can significantly elevate